-- Statins reabsorb existing cholesterol.
-Your body needs cholesterol to perform certain tasks.
-These tasks include helping you digest food, make hormones, and absorb vitamin D. If statins lower your cholesterol level, your body cannot get the cholesterol it needs from your circulating blood.
+- Your body needs cholesterol to perform certain tasks.
+These tasks include helping you digest food, make hormones, and absorb vitamin D. If statins lower your cholesterol level, your body can’t get the cholesterol it needs from your circulating blood.
 Instead, your body needs to find other sources of cholesterol.
-It does this by reabsorbing cholesterol that has built up as plaques in your arteries.
+It does this by reabsorbing cholesterol that has built up as plaques containing LDL in your arteries.

 If you’re taking statins or plan to take statins in the near future, there are several do’s and don’ts you should know.